 Therefore, operating from Romania basically grants VPN.ac the freedom to not store logs by law.
-In addition, Romania is the only country in the EU that has disregarded the EU’s data retention laws.
+Also, Romania is the only EU country that has disregarded the EU’s data retention laws.
 But we’ll look more into the logging policy of VPN.ac a bit later on in this review.

 Security – Does VPN.ac keep logs?

 Well, to be honest, yes.
-But only connection logs, which they also claim to purge on a daily basis.
+But only connection logs, which they also claim to purge daily.
 As for activity logs, they don’t store any of that.
 While connection logs aren’t too intrusive, I still don’t get why they have to log user IPs.
-If you go through their terms of service, you’ll see that they clearly mention logging customer’s IP addresses.
+If you go through their terms of service, you’ll see that they clearly mention logging customers’ IP addresses.

-In addition to IPs, they also store other connection logs like VPN session connect and disconnect time, and traffic transferred amount.
-But again, they remove this data from their secure servers on a daily basis.
+In addition to IPs, they also store other connection logs like VPN session connect and disconnect time and traffic transferred amount.
+But again, they remove this data from their secure servers daily.
 So, overall, I think it can supposedly pass as a no logs service.

 Encryption & Other Features

 Moving on to encryption and protocols, VPN.ac is pretty well equipped.
-If we talk about encryption, VPN.ac uses AES-GCM 256-bit encryption with Elliptic Curve along with 4096-bit RSA authentication.
+VPN.ac uses AES-GCM 256-bit encryption with Elliptic Curve along with 4096-bit RSA authentication if we talk about encryption.
 They even use SHA512 HMAC and PFS for added security.
-In addition to that, VPN.ac also uses top of the line VPN protocols like PPTP, OpenVPN, L2TP/IPsec, and even IKEv2.
+In addition to that, VPN.ac also uses top-of-the-line VPN protocols like PPTP, OpenVPN, L2TP/IPsec, and even IKEv2.
 They also now support the WireGuard VPN protocol, which I think is pretty impressive.

 Leak protection and kill switch

-Two features that I really like about VPN.ac is the built-in Kill Switch and leak protection.
+Two features that I really like about VPN.ac are the built-in Kill Switch and leak protection.
 Both of these features can be easily enabled by its app and adds an extra layer of privacy.
-Kill Switch can block your internet connection in case your VPN connection abruptly drops and leak protection basically prevents your IP, WebRTC and DNS from leaking.
+Kill Switch can block your internet connection if your VPN connection abruptly drops, and leak protection basically prevents your IP, WebRTC, and DNS from leaking.
 Overall, these are pretty cool features to have.

-If you pay attention to the screenshot above, you’ll see an option that says, “I’m in China or other censored country”.
-This option basically is powered by obfuscation technology.
+If you pay attention to the screenshot above, you’ll see an option that says, “I’m in China or other censored countries.”
+This option is basically powered by obfuscation technology.
 This feature can mask your internet traffic to appear as ordinary HTTPS traffic.
-If you enable this feature, you can get past geo-blocks and firewalls in countries like China, Saudi Arabia, and other such countries.
+If you enable this feature, you can get past geo-blocks and firewalls in countries like China, Saudi Arabia, and other countries.

 Leaks – Does VPN.ac leak IP, DNS, WebRTC?

-Thanks to the built-in leak protection and the fact that VPN.ac uses its own DNS servers, it is leak proof from pretty much every angle.
-Even after conducting multiple tests, VPN.ac managed to not leak my IP, WebRTC or DNS.
+Thanks to the built-in leak protection and the fact that VPN.ac uses its own DNS servers in New Zealand, it is leakproof from pretty much every angle.
+Even after conducting multiple tests, VPN.ac managed not to leak my IP, WebRTC or DNS.

 IP Leak Test:

-For my IP leak test, I connected to the French server of VPN.ac and ran the test.
+For my IP leak test, I connected to the NZ server of VPN.ac and ran the test.
 As you can see from the screenshot below, VPN.ac passed this test without any issues.

 DNS Leak Test:

 Next, I checked for any signs of DNS leaks.
-I connected to the same server and sure enough, VPN.ac passed without any problem.
-Check out the screenshot below and you’ll see that all of my traffic is being routed through French DNS servers.
+I connected to the same server, and sure enough, VPN.ac passed without any problem.
+Check out the screenshot below, and you’ll see that all of my traffic is being routed through NZ DNS servers.

 WebRTC Leak Test:

-As for WebRTC leaks, again, VPN.ac again passed this test too without any issues.
-To honest with you, it performed better than my expectations.
+As for WebRTC leaks again, VPN.ac passed this test, too, without any issues.
+To be honest with you, it performed better than my expectations.
 Just check out the screenshot below: